krmerdem/Astro-Observer-Plan/README.md

-## The new update will be released on February 28, 2025
+## The new update will be released on March 10, 2025

 # ASTRO OBSERVER PLAN - PySide6